 Culture, Health, and Wellness

-As of April 22, 2020, most human beings are living within the world Coronavirus Pandemic (Covid-19).
-It is pertinent to discuss Culture, Health, and Wellness and the ways in which cultural influences directly affect responses to it.
-We divide the world into Global Villages on this website; and this pandemic seems to be affecting nearly all of them.
+As of January 10, 2020, the WHO [World Health Organization] began using the phrase “2019 Novel Coronavirus.”
+Most human beings have been living within the world Coronavirus Pandemic (Covid-19) since that time.
+It is pertinent to discuss Culture, Health, and Wellness and the ways in which cultural influences directly affected responses to it.
+We divide the world into Global Villages on this website; and this pandemic seems to have affected nearly all of them.

 What it means to be sick or well is not the same in all cultures.
 Interpretations and diagnoses of conditions of health and wellness depends much upon the healthcare practitioner’s and the patient’s enculturation.